Brian O'Neill, Baron Dungannon: Life

-Shane tried to have the government recognise Matthew and his sons as illegitimate, but they continued to be supported by the Viceroy, The 3rd Earl of Sussex, in Dublin.
+Shane tried to have the government recognise Matthew and his sons as illegitimate, but they continued to be supported by the Lord Deputy, The 3rd Earl of Sussex, in Dublin.
 Brian pursued his claims to the Earldom of Tyrone and lobbied the government to eject Shane from Tír Eoghain.

 In 1562, Shane and Brian were ordered to attend the Court in London to present their cases to Queen Elizabeth I and her ministers.
-Shane came to London, but while Brian was travelling from Newry to Carlingford, he was assassinated by Turlough Luineach O'Neill, almost certainly on the orders of Shane.
+Shane came to London, but while Brian was travelling from Newry to Carlingford, he was assassinated by Turlough Luineach O'Neill on 12 April, almost certainly on the orders of Shane.
 While Shane made a melodramatic submission to the Queen in London, she only partly accepted his claims.
 Shane was himself assassinated five years later by the MacDonnells of Antrim.

 Brian was succeeded by his younger brother Hugh who became Earl of Tyrone and head of the Ó Néills.
-His other brothers were Cormac and Arthur.
+His other half-brothers were Cormac and Arthur.
 In Gaelic form he is often known as Brian mac Baron Ó Néill.